Table of Contents

 Pet owners who have dogs that suffer from this condition must remove all environmental allergenic triggers from their pet's life.

 Things include cigarette smoke, aerosol deodorizers and perfumes, dusty areas, carpet, and any particulate matter in bedding.

 Heavy or hard breathing in dogs can be a primary sign of fear-aggression-related behaviors.

 If your dog has random occurrences of heavy breathing, watch out for other signs that the dog is scared of something or someone.

-Signs such as cowering, ears back, tail tucked or pointed straight out, pacing, snarling, and any abnormal behavior.
+Signs include cowering, ears back, tail tucked or pointed straight out, pacing, snarling, and abnormal behavior.

-Address the dog’s fear with a certified dog behaviorist and/or veterinarian to endure that the dog’s fear doesn’t become worse, which could cause the dog to become aggressive.
+Address the dog's fear with a certified dog behaviorist and/or veterinarian to endure that the dog's fear doesn't worsen, which could cause the dog to become aggressive.

 7. Canine Cognitive Disorder

 This is the canine form of what is commonly known as dementia in humans.